Possession of a controlled substance is categorised in two different ways:

 - Your intent to supply or not

-The predominant factor, a game changer if you will, in drug possession cases is whether you are caught in possession for personal recreational use or whether the allegation is where you are accused of being in possession ‘with intent’ to supply.
-If you are in possession for recreational use, the amount is small and it’s your first offence, there is a reasonable chance that you will receive either a warning or caution.
-If there is a history of drug use these cautions normally have a conditional clause of drug treatment, but not in all cases.
-If you’re arrested or under suspicion of being in possession with intent to supply an investigation is carried out to determine how significant your role is.
+If there is a history of drug use, these cautions normally have a conditional clause of drug treatment, but not in all cases.
+If you’re arrested or under suspicion of being in possession with intent to supply a controlled substance, an investigation is carried out to determine the significance of your role.
 This helps to determine a suitable level of punishment.
 The range of sentencing options and types of punishment vary enormously depending on the class of drugs and quantity and what role is attributed to the individual concerned.

-Class A drugs are considered the most dangerous controlled substances.
-With that they receive the most severe of penalties.
-When found in possession of Class A drugs, the police will act immediately, starting with an arrest and then questioning.
-Even the smallest amount warrants an arrest.
+Class A drugs are considered the most dangerous controlled substances and, as such, they receive the most severe of penalties.
+If you are found in possession of Class A drugs, the police will act immediately, starting with an arrest and then questioning.
+Even the smallest amount of Class A drugs warrants an arrest.

-Some Class B and C drugs are not treated as harshly when first found, but do have their own severe punishments, for example if you are found in possession of a large amount of cannabis, it is punishable by a maximum of 5 years’ imprisonment, and 2 years for khat.
+Some Class B and C drugs are not treated as harshly if you are found in possession, although they do have their own severe punishments.
+For example if you are found in possession of a large amount of cannabis, it is punishable by a maximum of 5 years’ imprisonment.
+Possession of khat is punishable by a sentence of and 2 years’ imprisonment.

-The consequences of having psychoactive drugs – often mislabelled as “legal highs”—are also often misunderstood.
+The consequences of taking psychoactive drugs – often labelled as ‘legal highs’ – are also often misunderstood.
 They provide the effects of stimulants, sedatives and hallucinogens and can be just as dangerous as Class A drugs.

-The Psychoactive Substances Act 2016 illegalised the production, supply or offering to supply of psychoactive drugs for the effect of a “legal high.”
-Psychoactive drugs continue to be a mystery to most, but they are unlawful and can lead to serious penalties.
+The Psychoactive Substances Act 2016 made the production, supply or offering to supply of psychoactive drugs for the effect of a ‘legal high’ illegal.
+Possession of psychoactive drugs is unlawful and can lead to serious penalties.

 What happens when you are caught in possession of a controlled substance?